axme100/blog/content/post/2019-01-30-getting-in-to-a-postgraduate-programs-at-the-unam.md

 # Timeline and Overview of Application Requirements
 As mentioned in the last paragraph of the section above, your program's Convocatoria will establish the application requirements.
 Conovacorias are released at different times throughout the year depending on your program.
 I think it is typical for Convocatorias to be released at the beginning of the spring semester (early februrary).

 Convocatorias may very well change from year-to-year.
-I recommend looking for Convocatorias from previous years [Insert example] to get an idea of the documents that will most likely be required for the year in which you plan to apply.
+I recommend looking for Convocatorias from previous years to get an idea of the documents that will most likely be required for the year in which you plan to apply.
 [The Posgrados UNAM twitter page](https://twitter.com/cepunam?lang=en) releases links to the Convocatorias of the various programs.

 You can find a list of all the open *convocatorias* on <a href="http://www.posgrado.unam.mx/es/convocatorias/vigentes" target=blank>this page</a>